SanduDS/DesignPatterns/README.md

 # DesignPatterns
-This includes sample code for design pattern implementation
+This includes sample code for design pattern implementation for Observer pattern